-WHAT ARE THE ADDITIONAL REQUIREMENTS FOR INTERNATIONAL DDS APPLICANTS?
+ARE THERE ADDITIONAL REQUIREMENTS FOR INTERNATIONAL DDS APPLICANTS?

-International applicants applying to the IUSD DDS program, must have all marks evaluated by ECE (ece.org) and must provide TOEFL score reports directly to IUPUI Office of International Affairs.
+International applicants applying to the IUSD DDS program must have all marks evaluated by ECE (ece.org) and must provide TOEFL score reports directly to the IUPUI Office of International Affairs.
 The¬†minimum required TOEFL score is 90.
-All requirements for international students should be addressed with IUPUI's Office of International Affairs: international.iupui.edu¬†.
+All requirements for international students should be addressed with the IUPUI Office of International Affairs: international.iupui.edu¬†.

 ARE STUDENT LOANS AVAILABLE?

 Yes.
-The majority of dental students at IUSD pay for their education with federal student loans.¬†After being accepted to IUSD,¬† a financial aid notification will be sent¬†by mail if¬†the applicant¬†filed the FAFSA.
-Please refer to our financial aid page for more specifics.
+The majority of dental students at IUSD pay for their education with federal student loans.¬†After acceptance to IUSD¬†a financial aid notification will be sent¬†by mail if¬†the applicant¬†filed the FAFSA.
+Please refer to our financial aid page for specifics.¬†

 ARE SCHOLARSHIPS AVAILABLE?